-This article gives a list and emphasis on the top agricultural courses worth studying in 2022.
+This article gives a list and emphasizes the top agricultural courses worth studying in 2023.

-Prior to this time, Agricultural courses were neglected by many students who considered the courses to be less prestigious with no hope of high earnings.
-As a result of this, those who picked such courses became laughing stocks among their peers.
+Prior to this time, Agricultural courses were neglected by many students, who considered the courses to be less prestigious with no hope of high earnings.
+As a result of this, those who picked such courses became laughing stock among their peers.
 Some were nicknamed “farmers”.

 This misconception was due to the belief that everyone who studied Agricultural courses would end up on the farm.
-For many, at the mention of Agriculture, the only thing that comes to mind is hoe and Cutlass, farming.
-What these people failed to realise was that all humans are farmers by default.
+For many, at the mention of Agriculture, the only thing that comes to mind is hoe and cutlass farming.
+What these people failed to realize was that all humans are farmers by default.

-One of the major faculties in the university is the Faculty of Agriculture.
-There are over 120 courses within this faculty of which many of them are less important in this present generation.
-However, gone are the days people see the Agricultural faculty as a dumping ground for students who could not get their desired courses.
+One of the major faculties at the university is the Faculty of Agriculture.
+There are over 120 courses within this faculty, many of which are less important in the present generation.
+However, gone are the days when people saw the Agricultural faculty as a dumping ground for students who could not get their desired courses.
 These days, students apply for these courses on their own volition.

-Agriculture is life, it is everywhere and studying a course under Agriculture will put you at the forefront of employability and entrepreneurship.
+Agriculture is life; it is everywhere, and studying a course in Agriculture will put you at the forefront of employability and entrepreneurship.

-This means that if you don’t get employed, you will automatically become an employer of labour.
+This means that if you don’t get employed, you will automatically become an employer of labor.

-Inorder to help those who desires to study Agricultural courses but do not know exactly which course to go for, this article has got you covered as it will be throwing light on Agricultural courses worth studying.
+In order to help those who desire to study Agricultural courses but do not know exactly which course to go for, this article has got you covered as it will shed light on Agricultural courses worth studying.
 This doesn’t imply that other courses are not worth it.

 LIST OF TOP AGRICULTURAL COURSES YOU NEED TO STUDY